johto89/OSEP-Tools-v2/README.md

 ## To DOs

-- Integrate Injection runner with baseline runner so that injection is performed if x64 word is detected.
 - Implement dynamic AMSI search capability as seen here: https://secureyourit.co.uk/wp/2019/05/10/dynamic-microsoft-office-365-amsi-in-memory-bypass-using-vba/
 - Update `AV_Detection` scripts
     - Add in Discord scripts